-What is more perfect with onions, celery, and country pork sausage then fresh apples?
+What is more perfect with onions, celery, and country pork sausage than fresh apples?
 Not much in my opinion.
-Any firm apple will work – red will add a bit of sweetness, while green would be a bit more tart.
+Any firm apple will work - red will add a bit of sweetness, while green would be a bit more tart.

 I have tried both sautéing the apples with the onion and celery before adding them to the stuffing mix and adding them uncooked.
 I find that uncooked keeps the apple's texture and flavor more intact, so don't bother pre-cooking them.
 Just add them raw.

 As time went on, I thought about adding dried fruit because I often make this stuffing as a side for my Perfect Simple Roast Chicken.
 Since I'm not generally serving cranberries with that, I started adding dried cranberry to the stuffing.
 The cranberry adds a nice sweet/tart flavor that I really enjoyed.
 I've also added dried tart cherries.
 Both work great.

 OK...why you might ask.

 I'll tell you why.
 I've tried recipes with the added egg, and it's amazing how different the texture of the stuffing changes.
 Some recipes have you adding as many as 5 eggs!
 That turns stuffing into pudding IMHO.